 We possess the know-how to perform comprehensive ELS works with various methods.
 Apart from typical open-cut and bottom-up methods, we may use a top-down method to perform comprehensive ELS works if so requested by our customer.
 The top-down method increases the flexibility and efficiency in the planning and implementation of construction developments, particularly those involving high-rise buildings, as it allows both substructure and superstructure works to be carried out simultaneously.
+Hence, it also requires a higher project management ability and coordination skills on the part of foundation contractors.
 For further details regarding the top-down method used by us, please refer to the paragraph headed "Description of our services - (i) ELS works" below in this section.
 During the Track Record Period, we have used the top-down method to carry out comprehensive ELS works for a number of projects initiated by Developer I. According to the F&S Report, it is increasingly common for project owners and/or main contractors to require foundation works contractors to perform comprehensive ELS works using the top-down method.
 Owing to the technical know-how and expertise involved, only a limited number of foundation works contractors are capable of carrying out ELS works using the top-down method in Hong Kong.
-In view of the aforesaid, our executive Directors believe that our know-how in this aspect has and will strengthen our position in tendering for projects initiated by property developers who prefer to expedite the project schedule through the use of top-down method.
+In addition, according to the F&S Report, the foundation works for large-scaled private housing estates are of larger scale and involved higher complexity as compared to public facilities and single-block buildings, which have standardised construction specification and design across each project.
+In view of the aforesaid, our executive Directors believe that our know-how in this aspect has and will strengthen our position in tendering for projects initiated by property developers who prefer to expedite the project schedule through the use of top-down method for private residential development project.
 In addition, our executive Directors believe that our expertise in using the top-down method in the projects of Developer I is commonly applicable to projects initiated by other property developers who also prefer using top-down method for ELS works.